skif-web/monitor/README.md

 Build for admins, who need zabbix without big work.

-Cross-platform, can work in some ARM singe-board computers such asus tinker board and beaglebone black.
+Cross-platform, can work in some ARM singe-board computers such rasberri pi 4,asus tinker board and beaglebone black.
 Also avaible qemu_x86_64.

 System can monitoring temperature by external USB-thermometr(see Thermal control part)